-Where a complaint involves allegations of corrupt conduct, it will be handled in accordance with Council's Protected Disclosures Policy.
+We will handle complaints involving allegations of corrupt conduct in accordance with Council's Protected Disclosures Policy.
 Complaints alleging corrupt conduct may also be made to the Independent Broad-based Anti-Corruption Commission (IBAC).

 8.4.2.
 Complaints about Councillors